tve/motus-test-tags/README.md

 well as from [Adafruit](https://www.adafruit.com) directly.
 The README in each of the two tag variants has the exact product ID so you can be sure to get the right version (the designations can be confusing).
-Large electronics distributors and [Digikey](https://www.digikey.com) in particular carry these boards and have worldwide reach (Digikey is happy to sell qty 1 to individuals).
+Large electronics distributors and [Digi-Key](https://www.digikey.com) in particular carry these boards and have worldwide reach (Digi-Key is happy to sell qty 1 to individuals).
 Amazon is most likely a source as well, although the 433Mhz version may be less available.

 Note that in a pinch the 915Mhz versions of these boards are 99% likely to work because the